Charts and Metrics

 While this is a familiar and handy representation, it has some shortcomings.
-For once, it does not show what happened between the beginning and the end of the year: this path could have been all but smooth.
+For once, it does not show what happened between the year's beginning and end: this path could have been all but smooth.
 Also, any gains or losses close to the end of the year induce some misleading jitters here.

 Calculating rolling 12-months returns addresses this issue.
-Instead of a number of discrete bars, we now have a smooth line that represents our returns.
-This view makes it easy to spot periods of outsized returns or underperformance respectively.
+Instead of discrete bars, we now have a smooth line representing our returns.
+This view makes it easy to spot periods of outsized returns or underperformance.
 Also, the raggedness of the curve provides an intuitive impression of the portfolio's volatility.

 However, comparing portfolios remains difficult.
 This is where the tracking chart comes in.
 We create it by dividing the equity curve of our portfolio by the benchmark's curve.
-As a result we can see how much better or worse than the benchmark a portfolio performed.
+As a result, we can see how much better or worse than the benchmark a portfolio performed.
 If they perform the same, the line runs horizontally.
-If the portfolio beat the benchmark, the line slopes upwards.
+If the portfolio beats the benchmark, the line slopes upwards.

 Losing money is a painful experience.
 Therefore, many of the charts and metrics aim to measure investment risks.

 As we have seen above, returns are not constant but fluctuate over time.
 A measure for this fluctuation is the Standard Deviation of Returns or Volatility.